mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 This document specifies an extension for IP header compression when using Connect-IP
 {{!CONNECT-IP=RFC9484}} proxying.
-It specifies a way to provides static information for IP header fields that are then left out when using the indicated a context ID.
+It specifies a way to indicate which IP header fields can be omitted and provides reference values that are then used to reconstruct omitted fields when using the indicated context ID.

 This document defines four new capsules to assign new context IDs and provide static information in IPv4 and IPv6 headers, acknowlegde the use of such a context ID, or cancel its use.